indraniel/test-ccdg-picard-docker-image/README.md

 * you may need to wait a few moments for docker hub to accept and make your image available to the public after its been successfully pushed

-# Phase 2: On a MGI workstation
+# Phase 2: On a MGI LSF client
 ## Workflow

 0. `git clone https://github.com/indraniel/test-ccdg-picard-docker-image`